-Studying for an IT degree
+Studying an IT and technology-related degree

-Studying for an IT degree will mean that there are more technology jobs you can apply for once you graduate than if you choose a different subject.
-Lots of employers specify that graduates applying for technical jobs need to have studied for a degree such as computer science or software engineering.
+Studying for a degree in an IT-related subject will mean that there are more technology jobs you can apply for once you graduate than if you choose a different subject.
+You will also have the opportunity to specialise in a particular area of IT and technology that interests you.

-- Some technology employers require a particular, IT-related degree, eg computer science or software engineering.
+- Some technology employers will require a particular, IT-related degree, eg computer science or software engineering.
 This is particularly the case with smaller employers, who are less able to take graduates who need lots of training.
 Some of these employers will accept an IT conversion course; some won’t.

 - Some technology employers accept graduates with any degree and train you up.
 In many cases this will be for slightly less technical roles, but some large companies (eg IBM) are prepared to train you to do very technical jobs such as developing software.

 Broadly speaking, the less technical your degree the more competition you will face and the more impressive you will need to be as a candidate.
 This includes having a strong academic record.
 If you want to go into IT via this route, make sure you do as well as you can in your A levels/Scottish Highers (or equivalent), get into a good university and study a degree subject that you think you will do well in and that is academically well respected.

-Earning and learning: IT degree apprenticeships and sponsored degree programmes
+Earning and learning: IT degree apprenticeships

-Earning and learning: higher apprenticeship programmes
+Earning and learning: IT higher apprenticeships

 Entry requirements for higher apprenticeships that don’t include university study vary widely.
 Some employers ask for three A levels; others are happy with two.
 Some expect science/maths/technology subjects; others will accept any subject.
 And some specify minimum grades they will accept (typically Cs), while others don’t.
 For example, Unilever’s level 4 software development asks for two A levels (or equivalent) in any subject and five GCSEs (or equivalent), while IBM’s higher apprenticeships only require five GCSEs (or equivalent).